Outstanding Essays from the University Writing Seminars

 "Gene Editing: How Advancements in this Technology Highlight the Need to Redefine Disability"

 There are now medical techniques that can alter the DNA of a fetus in utero to prevent diseases and disabilities.
 But what exactly constitutes a disability?
 And what about mistakes?
 Ada examines the fundamental philosophical questions raised by this technology.
 What constitutes a good life — and how far should we push science to ensure it for our children?
-A preview from the next issue of Write Now!
+From UWS 4a Medial Ethics, Fall 2020.

 "Women’s Friendships and Feminism"

-In this new essay from our forthcoming 2020-2021 issue, Roshni considers the role of female friendship in the course of feminism.
+In her paper from a Fall 2020 UWS on Conceptions of Friendship, Roshni considers the role of female friendship in the course of feminism.
 She approaches the topic from the perspectives of historical events, academic articles, and the Amazon television series Fleabag.